Is SEO Dead? One of the most common questions in the world of search engine marketing that tends to pop up every other year.

 I travel the world and try to live a digital nomad life.
 Want premium goodies from me?
 For free?

-I divided this article in two sections, the first part being my thoughts around why I think SEO is far from dead and second being, strategies that I KNOW no longer works in the 2019 world of SEO.
+I divided this article into two sections, the first part being my thoughts around why I think SEO is far from dead and second being, strategies that I KNOW no longer works in the 2019 world of SEO.

 Let’s begin with the first part.